Vallyath/shopify-backend-challenge2022/README.txt

     for example mine was: '/home/vallyath/shopify-backend-2022/uploads', and then change the path for app.config['SQLALCHEMY_DATABASE_URI'], the format is postgresql://[user[:password]@][netloc][:port][/dbname][?param1=value1&...]
     for example mine is "postgresql://postgres:putyourdbpasswordhere@localhost:5432/images_api".
-The default postgres password is "postgres".
+The default postgres password is "postgres" and the default postgres port is 5432.
 5. Next, you will have to run the following commands in terminal in order:
     1. export FLASK_APP=backend
     2. flask db init
     3. flask db migrate
     4. flask db upgrade
-6. Afterwards, you can finally run the backend python script, I have chosen for it to run on 0.0.0.0 because the default web address for flask doesn't work on WSL, then you can use the test.py I have provided to send requests into the server.
+6. Afterwards, you can finally run the backend python script, I have chosen for it to run on 0.0.0.0 because the default web address for flask doesn't work on WSL.
+7. Finally, you can use the test.py I have provided to send requests into the server.
+First you'd need to change the local server url to match what the flask server is running on.
+For example, mine was (ipaddress):5000/ and as such should be changed according to what is

 Thank you for checking out my code!